OctopusDeploy/blog/blog/2020-06/cloud-hybrid-saas-or-vm/index.md

 ### Managing infrastructure

-Choosing Octopus Server allows you to use infrastructure that fits into your business's operational architecture; any infrastructure management already in place can also be leveraged for your Octopus instance.
-You can choose when or if to scale out/up.
-It is also your responsibility to ensure that the [infrastructure](http://g.octopushq.com/ManagingInfrastructure) performs well, is maintained and recoverable.
+Octopus Server allows you to use infrastructure that fits into your business's operational architecture; any infrastructure management processes and policies in place can be leveraged for your Octopus instance.
+It is also your responsibility to ensure that the [infrastructure](http://g.octopushq.com/ManagingInfrastructure) performs well, is maintained and recoverable as well as scaling capabilities.

 Using Octopus Cloud allows you to take a step back from infrastructure management; it's our responsibility to ensure that the infrastructure is robust and scaling according to your usage.

-Both Octopus Server and Octopus Cloud allow you to add your own [worker](http://g.octopushq.com/OnboardingWorkersLearnMore) machines in addition to the [dynamic worker](http://g.octopushq.com/DynamicWorkerPools) (on Octopus Cloud) and [built-in worker](http://g.octopushq.com/BuiltinWorker) (on Octopus Server).
+#### Workers

+There is a distinct difference between the [Default Worker Pool](http://g.octopushq.com/OnboardingWorkersLearnMore) for Octopus Server and Octopus Cloud.
+In Octopus Server, the [Default Worker]((http://g.octopushq.com/BuiltinWorker)) is the Octopus Server itself, whereas Octopus Cloud doesn't allow the Server to perform outside operations.
+Instead, Octopus Cloud leases a [dynamic worker](http://g.octopushq.com/DynamicWorkerPools) machine from a worker pool specific to its region.

 When using Octopus Server, we recommend using workers where possible to reduce the resource usage on the Octopus server and, as Octopus executes under a privileged account, if we can offload work to another machine, it's wise to do so for added security.

 ### Backups